City

 but the ball broke for Blundell who stretched to prod

-The resulting free-kick from Hessey hit the Ipswich
+free-kick from Hessey hit the Ipswich wall standing

-wing all though the first half as the tricky Jaime
+all though the first half as the tricky Jaime Peters

-Peters looked to turn the City defence on every occasion.
+looked to turn the City defence on every occasion.
+One

-One cross saw a rare slip by David Artell but Hessey
+cross saw a rare slip by David Artell but Hessey was

-was on hand to clear the danger.
-Minutes later Peters
+on hand to clear the danger.
+Minutes later Peters again

-again turned the City defence, cut inside and sent
+turned the City defence, cut inside and sent a shot

 The home side were beginning to dominate